-One of the most common behavioural signs of Benzodiazepine addiction is the need for the addict to have multiple doctors or sources where they can get their supply of the drug.
-What is behind this?
-The addict is essentially using his or her doctors as their dealers.
-Multiple doctors are necessary because using a single doctor would increase the chances of suspicion that something is wrong and having the prescription stopped.
-Multiple doctors spread prescriptions over a longer period of time, thus reducing the likelihood of any of them becoming suspicious and challenging the patient.
+One of the most common behavioural signs of benzo addiction is the need to have multiple doctors or sources to ensure a constant supply of pills.
+Multiple doctors are necessary because using a single doctor increases the chances of suspicion that something is wrong.
+Multiple doctors spread prescriptions over a longer period of time and reduce the likelihood of suspicion.

 What Are the Withdrawal Symptoms?

-It has been our experience that the most difficult part of Benzodiazepine treatment is the withdrawal process.
-It is vital to get the addict to admit that they have a problem before they are willing to seek help; this can prove difficult as they will be reluctant to give up Benzodiazepines, be extremely fearful of withdrawal and are likely to justify its use in that it is a prescribed medication and therefore they are not a drug addict.
+It has been our experience that the most difficult part of treatment is the withdrawal process.
+It is vital to admit that there is a problem before being willing to seek help; this can prove difficult if you or your loved one is reluctant to give up benzos.
+If you are fearful of withdrawal you may be justifying benzos as a prescribed medication to continue using.

-Withdrawal symptoms are very unpleasant, negatively affecting the body and the mind.
-Going “cold turkey” which means stopping abruptly and completely, is not an option for an individual who has a dependency to this particular drug; attempting this is extremely dangerous.
-The following symptoms will manifest from an abrupt and uncontrolled withdrawal from Benzodiazepines and are the next step up from symptoms of severe anxiety:
+Withdrawal symptoms can be unpleasant, negatively affecting the body and mind.
+Going “cold turkey”, which means stopping abruptly and completely is not an option if you have a dependency on these drugs; attempting this can be extremely dangerous.
+The following symptoms may occur from an abrupt and uncontrolled withdrawal:

-In some incidences of heavy and long term Benzodiazepine addiction, protracted withdrawal symptoms can occur, even with a carefully medically managed detox:
+In some incidences of heavy and long-term addiction, protracted withdrawal symptoms can occur, even with a carefully medically managed detox:

-For an individual who has an addiction to Benzodiazepines it is essential that they seek both medical and professional addiction help.
-We strongly recommend inpatient detoxification and rehab for this particular addiction, due to the dangers and complications that can arise.
-Addiction can lead to unintentional or intentional overdosing which can result in coma and death so it is important to access the correct professional treatment immediately.
+If you are addicted, it is important that you seek medical and professional help.
+Inpatient detox and rehab are strongly recommended for this addiction, due to the dangers and complications that can arise.
+Addiction can lead to unintentional or intentional overdosing so it is important to access the correct professional treatment.

-Following a successful medical detoxification from Benzodiazepines, the individual will then ideally undergo a full rehabilitation programme to address the psychological aspect of their addiction.
-Our rehabs are staffed by experienced and fully qualified addiction treatment experts, including doctors, nurses, counsellors, psychotherapists, holistic therapists and highly trained and experienced support workers.
+Following a successful medical detox, you will then ideally undergo a full rehabilitation programme to address the psychological aspect of your addiction.
+Our rehabs are staffed by experienced and fully qualified addiction treatment experts, including doctors, nurses, counsellors, psychotherapists, holistic therapists and support workers.

 How Long Does Detox Take?

-The duration of the Benzodiazepine medical detox will be dependent on a number of crucial factors personal to the individual, taken into account by the Doctor during a comprehensive medical admission assessment.
-The patient’s mental, physical and emotional health will be a factor, as will the duration of the addiction and the dosage of Benzodiazepines they are dependent on.
-Each patient is different, so a full assessment is required before detox can commence.
-Addiction Helper offer a free and confidential assessment over the telephone, conducted by our experienced and highly skilled addiction treatment experts.
-Please contact us directly so we can advise you on the likely duration of your detox and rehabilitation.
-We will ask you a number of medical and mental health questions relating to your addiction before suggesting a suitable programme that will give you or your loved one the best chance of a full and permanent recovery!
+The duration of the Benzodiazepine medical detox will be dependent on a number of crucial factors, taken into account by a doctor during a comprehensive medical admission assessment.
+Your mental, physical and emotional health will be a factor, as will the duration of the addiction and the dosage of Benzodiazepines you are dependent on.
+Everyone is different, so a full assessment is required before detox can commence.

-We tend to recommend private residential treatment for the most Benzodiazepine addictions.
-We believe residential treatment really is the best option because it affords the opportunity to receive concentrated care and therapy in a distraction-free environment that is well-suited to recovery.
-In cases where residential treatment is neither necessary nor not possible, patients can seek out treatment from their GP and their local drug and alcohol services on the NHS
+Residential treatment really is often the best option for detox as it affords the opportunity to receive concentrated care and therapy in a distraction-free environment that is well-suited to long-term recovery.
+In cases where residential treatment is neither necessary or possible, patients can seek out treatment from their GP and their local drug and alcohol services on the NHS

 Is Benzodiazepine Addiction Curable?

 Any addiction, as a chronic disease of the mind and body, is not curable.
-However, it can be successfully arrested, we will provide you with the treatment and tools required to maintain permanent ongoing recovery.
-We will support both you and your family each and every step of the way ensuring you receive the best treatment possible for your individual circumstances.
+However, it can be successfully arrested provided you are given the correct treatment and tools required to maintain permanent ongoing recovery.
+You and your family may need support every step of the way.

-Benzodiazepines are drugs that can lead to serious physical and emotional problems or even death.
-They are not drugs to be taken lightly, even if you begin using them under the supervision of a doctor.
-If there is any chance you are suffering from a Benzodiazepine addiction, you need to do something about it right away.
-We offer free assessments, advice, and treatment referrals.
-We can help you get started on the road to recovery today!
-Simply by calling our 24-hour helpline, you will have access to trained professionals more than capable of assisting you in your search for comprehensive and effective treatment.
+We can help you get started on the road to recovery today.
+By calling our 24-hour helpline, you will have access to trained professionals capable of assisting you in your search for comprehensive and effective treatment.
 With one phone call and a commitment to getting well, you can overcome Benzodiazepine addiction.
 We can arrange for an immediate admission into one of our private residential treatment centres.
-There are no waiting lists, unlike the NHS and we can get you the correct professional treatment without further delay.
+There are no waiting lists, unlike the NHS, and we can get you the correct professional treatment without delay.